 - What's my first meeting tomorrow?

-- Reschedule my meeting
+- Reschedule my next meeting and tell them we’ll meet tomorrow.

 - Call [contact name]